tatuylonen/wikitextprocessor/README.md

 ``WikiNode`` objects are used for representing the parse tree that is returned by the ``Wtp.parse()`` function.  ``NodeKind`` is an enumeration type used to encode the type of a ``WikiNode``.
-Additionally, ``ALL_LANGUAGES`` is exported and is a list that describes all languages (language codes, names, and other data) used in Wiktionary.

 ### class Wtp